mkvoya/eps-preview/README.md

 ### 0.4.0

-Added support for auto refresh on file change.
+Added support for auto-refresh on file change.
 Thanks to Jeffery-Song.

 ### 0.3.0